You wont believe some of these different types of yoga and their benefits.

 But is Doga safe and pet-friendly?

-There has been criticism from both the yoga community and -by dog charities who consider it to be unsafe.
+There has been criticism from both the yogi community and -by dog charities who consider it to be unsafe.

 You’re probably a loving, caring pet owner.
 So you probably already know what is best for your puppy.
 If you want to do Doga, just be mindful of how the dog is feeling when you practice.